Rome Odunze

 Conclusion: A Game-Changing Revelation

 Our data-driven approach has unveiled a link between hand sizes and NFL wide receiver performances.
 As fans and analysts, we now have more insight into a previously relatively under-explored aspect of player evaluation.
-With a 10.3% increased rate of top 10 players showing up in this hand size range compared to the bottom 10, hand size amongst NFL wide receivers appears to be an important metric which can be used in prospect evaluations.
-Further, we understand that the separation of the soft and hard range may seem strange and hard to comprehend.
-We acknowledge that this is strange, although we are here to present the data to you and try to help make sense of it.
-To go over it once more: the hard range occurs from 8.75″ to 9.125″, and the soft range occurs from 9.625″ to 10″.
-This hard range had a 10.3% higher rate in the top 10 performers when compared to the bottom 10 performers since 2003.
+With a 20.6% increased rate of top 10 players showing up in this hand size range compared to the bottom 10, hand size amongst NFL wide receivers appears to be an important metric which can be used in prospect evaluations.
+To go over it once more: the optimal range occurs from 8.875″ and above.
+This optimal range had a 20.6% higher rate in the top 10 performers when compared to the bottom 10 performers since 2003.

 More Data Next Week!